dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

 min-width: <= width: <= max-width:

-If either *min-width:* or *min-height:* is 0, the object is “infinitely shrinkable” in that direction.
-If either *max-width:* or *max-height:* is `$fill`_, the object is “infinitely stretchable” in that direction.
+If either *min-width:* or *min-height:* is 0, the object is "infinitely shrinkable" in that direction.
+If either *max-width:* or *max-height:* is `$fill`_, the object is "infinitely stretchable" in that direction.
 The latter is a particularly useful way of ensuring that objects fill the available width, and can be used, say, to ensure that a series of buttons fill the entire width of the layout that they occupy.